zilliztech/zdoc/versioned_docs/version-byoc/tutorials/cluster/create-cluster.md

 1. Enter the desired organization and project.

-1. Click **+ Create Cluster**.
+1. Click __+ Create Cluster__.

     ![create_cluster_01](/byoc/create_cluster_01.png)

-1. On the **Create New Cluster** page, fill out the relevant parameters.
+1. On the __Create New Cluster__ page, fill out the relevant parameters.

     ![cluster-cluster-byoc](/byoc/cluster-cluster-byoc.png)

-    - **Cluster Name**: Assign a unique identifier for your cluster.
+    - __Cluster Name__: Assign a unique identifier for your cluster.

-    - **Cloud Provider Settings**: Choose the cloud service provider and the specific region where your cluster will be deployed.
-With the BYOC license, only the AWS **us-west-2** region is currently supported.
+    - __Cloud Provider Settings__: Choose the cloud service provider and the specific region where your cluster will be deployed.
+With the BYOC license, only the AWS __us-west-2__ region is currently supported.
 To request more cloud regions, [contact us](https://zilliz.com/cloud-region-request?firstname=Li&lastname=Yun&company=zilliz&name=zilliz&email=leryn.li@zilliz.com&fullname=Li%20Yun&phone=--&country=China&requested_csp_provider=AWS).

-    - **CU Settings**:
+    - __CU Settings__:

-        - **CU Type**: Select a CU Type that aligns with your cluster's performance requirements.
+        - __CU Type__: Select a CU Type that aligns with your cluster's performance requirements.
 For more information, refer to [Select the Right CU](./cu-types-explained).

-        - **CU Size**: Select the total size of the cluster in terms of CUs.
+        - __CU Size__: Select the total size of the cluster in terms of CUs.

-        - **Topology**: A graphical representation showing the structure of your cluster.
+        - __Topology__: A graphical representation showing the structure of your cluster.
 This includes the designation of roles and compute resources for various nodes:

-            - **Proxy**: Stateless nodes that manage user connections and streamline service addresses with load balancers.
+            - __Proxy__: Stateless nodes that manage user connections and streamline service addresses with load balancers.

-            - **Query Node**: Responsible for hybrid vector and scalar searches and incremental data updates.
+            - __Query Node__: Responsible for hybrid vector and scalar searches and incremental data updates.

-            - **Coordinator**: The orchestration center, distributing tasks across worker nodes.
+            - __Coordinator__: The orchestration center, distributing tasks across worker nodes.

-            - **Data Node**: Handles data mutations and log-to-snapshot conversions for persistence.
+            - __Data Node__: Handles data mutations and log-to-snapshot conversions for persistence.

             <Admonition type="info" icon="📘" title="Notes">

-            Clusters with **1-8 CUs** typically use a single-node setup suitable for smaller datasets.
-Clusters with more than **8 CUs** adopt a distributed multi-server node architecture to improve performance and scalability.
+            <p>Clusters with <strong>1-8 CUs</strong> typically use a single-node setup suitable for smaller datasets.
+Clusters with more than <strong>8 CUs</strong> adopt a distributed multi-server node architecture to improve performance and scalability.</p>

             </Admonition>

-    - **Cloud Backup**: Decide whether to enable automatic cloud backup for safeguarding the data stored within your cluster, ensuring data persistence and recovery capabilities in case of failures.
+    - __Cloud Backup__: Decide whether to enable automatic cloud backup for safeguarding the data stored within your cluster, ensuring data persistence and recovery capabilities in case of failures.

-1. Click **Create Cluster**.
+1. Click __Create Cluster__.
 You'll be redirected to a dialog showcasing the public endpoint and token for your cluster access.
 Keep these details safe.

 </TabItem>